Art Hafey: Professional career

 In Monterrey, Mexico, in September 1973, Hafey scored a second-round knockout of former two-time world bantamweight champion Rubén Olivares, who held a record of 72-3-1.
 When October rolled around, Hafey returned to Canada ranked as the number one contender for the world featherweight title, the 21-year-old fighter weighing 120 pounds.
 He faced Olivares again in March 1974 for the North American featherweight championship, coming up short on the scorecards in a split decision loss, even though he had dropped Olivares in the final round.

 Two months after fighting Olivares, Hafey faced Alexis Argüello in May 1974 in Masaya, Nicaragua.
 He had earned over $70,000 in 1974 alone and purchased an apartment building as an investment.

 He traveled to Caracas in March 1975 and knocked out the former junior lightweight champion of the world, Alfredo Marcano, in round four.
 In August 1975, he defeated future WBC and Ring featherweight champion Salvador Sánchez in Anaheim.
 Ring magazine listed Hafey as the number one featherweight contender at the close of 1975.

 Two months removed from double hernia surgery in December 1975, Hafey faced Rodolfo Moreno in February 1976 at the Olympic Auditorium.
-He recovered from a early knockdown to stop Moreno with a knockout in the tenth and final round.
+He recovered from an early knockdown to stop Moreno with a knockout in the tenth and final round.
 During the fight, he sustained serious facial swelling, which his team ignored in favor of celebrating the win.
 The bout caused a brain hemorrhage and partial vision loss in both eyes, limiting him to three more fights.

 His last career fight was against Danny Lopez, who went on to become WBC featherweight champion.
 He was stopped in the sixth round of the 1976 bout at the Kia Forum.